mmguinness/remote-book-club/README.md

 I would like to be able to sign out

 As a RBC member
+So that I can suggest a new book
+I would like to be able to post my book suggestion

+As a RBC member
 So that I am kept up to date with my reading
 I would like to recieve an email every time a new book is selected